For years I avoided budgeting because of how restrictive it felt. I didn’t want to feel guilty every time I spent my own money!

 Another popular piece of financial advice is to shop around for the savings account with the highest interest rate.
 But then what happens is you’re constantly obsessing over whether your current bank still has the highest rate, and constantly moving your money as banks change their rates.

-Here some honestly for you — The difference between a 2% interest rate and a 1.75% interest rate on a savings account can literally come down to a few dollars, depending on how much money you have in the account.
+Here is some honestly for you — The difference between a 2% interest rate and a 1.75% interest rate on a savings account can literally come down to a few dollars, depending on how much money you have in the account.
 Just pick a bank with a high-yield savings account and let it go.

 Finally, credit card hacking.
 Far too many people take out loads of credit cards with different types of rewards, and then only use their favorite.
-Credit card hacking might be effective if you do it right, but for most of us, it just adds extra unnecessary credit cards to our wallet.
+Credit card hacking might be effective if you do it right, but for most of us, it just adds extra unnecessary credit cards to our wallets.